 Sudden or sharp pain in your ears could be a sign of infection or problems with the ear.
-When the eardrum ruptures, people experience a severe sharp pain in the ear.
+When the eardrum ruptures, people experience severe sharp pain in the ear.
 If you experience sharp pain in your ears you should visit a health care provider immediately.

 When your ears are healthy, they are dry.
-If you have any liquid flow from your ears, you should seek medical attention.
+If you have any liquid flowing from your ears, you should seek medical attention.
 Fluid leaking out of the ears is usually a sign of infection in your ears.
 It usually happens when there is a rupture in the eardrum.

 Speaking loudly all the time